-Berklee's Boston campus pulses with energy and with music.
+Berklee's Boston campus pulses with energy and music.
 Located in the city's vibrant Back Bay neighborhood, the campus is anchored by four residence halls populated solely by musicians—an ideal place to begin developing your lifelong professional network with music-makers who come to this diverse, international hub from all over the world.

 As a Berklee student at the college’s Boston campus, you join a close-knit music community in a world-class university city with a wide array of live music venues both on campus and around town.
 A microcosm of the music industry, the campus offers practice and rehearsal rooms and top-of-the-line recording studios for anything from an intimate solo performance to a 50-piece film scoring orchestra recording to picture.